Death metal in Indonesia: One Finger Movement

-The One Finger Movement was a collective of pro-islamic and anti-zionist bands, fans and venues based around Jakarta, originating in the early 2000s.
+The One Finger Movement was a collective of pro-Islamic and anti-Zionist bands, fans and venues based around Jakarta, originating in the early 2000s.
 Wallach identified that it primarily aimed to 'spiritually nourish and encourage' religious people who already have an active interest in metal music.
 Whilst based in Jakarta, it also possessed some influence in East Java and Sumatra.
 In a 2011 interview, Jason Hutagalung, an Australian-based Indonesian music promoter and tattoo artist, estimated that the One Finger Movement comprised about 20% of the Jakarta scene at its peak.
-The movement was named after the one finger sign (meaning ‘one god’) used by its proponents and supporters in place of the generally accepted worldwide devil’s horns symbol, which they viewed as unacceptable.
-This one finger sign involves partakers touching each other’s extended forefingers tip-to-tip.
-Bands with connections to the One Finger Movement also include Purgatory and Tengkorak.
+The movement was named after the one finger sign (meaning 'one god') used by its proponents and supporters in place of the generally accepted worldwide devil's horns symbol, which they viewed as unacceptable.
+This one finger sign involves partakers touching each other's extended forefingers tip-to-tip.
+Not just limited to grindcore, bands of the One Finger Movement also include Purgatory and Tengkorak.